openeuler-mirror/compass-ci/doc/manual/write-PKGBUILD.en.md

 - pkgrel: Mandatory.
 It indicates the release number of a software package.
 - arch: Mandatory.
 It indicates the architecture sequence of a software package.
 - depends: Optional.
 It indicates the name of the dependency package required for running a software test.
 - makedepends: Optional.
+It indicates the name of the dependency package required for building a software package.
+- source: Optional.
 It indicates the list of files required for building a software package.
-- source: Optional.
+- md5sums: Optional.
 It indicates the MD5 hash value of each source file to verify the integrity of the source file during the build process.

 ## Defining a Function